 More subtlely, Baloo embodies the strong male role model now missing from the lives of many children in the West.
 Baloo lives in a world before health & safety, political correctness and tick-box compliance.
 It is a jungle out there.

 Baloo is the opposite of a Walking Wallet.
-He is a free bear and answers to no pointy haired boss.
-Present, relaxed and playful, he’s a lovely guy but no pushover.
+He is a free bear and answers to no boss.
+Baloo is a model for men: present, relaxed and playful.
+He’s a lovely guy but no pushover.
 He is strong and capable and if anyone tried to mess with him or Mowgli, he could crush them.

 5. I will survive (Gloria Gaynor)